ofirgall/learn-nvim/chapters/00-why-should-i-learn.md

 #### Rich plugin ecosystem
 nvim has a huge community that develops plugins for everything you can and can't imagine. \
-nvim doesn't miss any IDE feature that other IDE's has to offer.
+nvim doesn't miss any IDE feature that other IDE's has to offer. nvim plugins are the first to "evolve" when new tech is coming to the IDE world nvim community is the first to adapt it, e.g: ripgrep

 You can take a look at [awesome nvim plugin list](https://github.com/rockerBOO/awesome-neovim) I recommend to "watch" to get updates about new plugins.